 When it rains, it pours.
 Rain gear can help protect you against rogue waves and rain.
 You need rain gear to stay protected during those rough days on the water.
 Since some boats don’t come with undercover canopies, you need a jacket made for outdoor use.

 You may also need a pair of boots designed for wet conditions.
 The boots will stabilize you and your friends on the boat’s slippery surface.
 It is advisable to try out several boots to find a perfect fit that’s suitable for you.
-You may go for a short shaft boot that allows movement, depending on your preferences.
+Depending on your preferences, you may go for a short shaft boot that allows movement.

 Although boots and wet weather jackets will keep you stable and warm, they may not accommodate heat retention or provide the required warmth.
 Therefore, you might need gloves, neck and head warmers, and goggles for eye protection.